IGME-202-2231/project-2-TB516/README.md

 ### Scatter

-**Objective:** Break formation and scatter/get away from all other planes
+**Objective:** Break formation and scatter/get away from all other planes.
+Evades closest enemy fighter.

 #### Steering Behaviors

    - _List all behaviors used by this state_
+      - Stay in bounds, Evade
-   - Obstacles - Flack, enemy bullets
+   - Obstacles - Flack
    - Seperation - All other planes

 #### State Transistions